 18. What Would You Do If You Were In A Scenario Where You Were Doubtful?

-A warehouse is a bustling location with a plenty of activity, and it’s not difficult for employees to lose track of where they’re at or what they should be doing.
+A warehouse is a bustling location with plenty of activity, and it’s not difficult for employees to lose track of where they’re at or what they should be doing.
 A good material handler assesses the situation immediately and seeks assistance if necessary.
 This question will assess the applicant’s ability to deal with ambiguity.

-The ability to self-correct, the confidence to seek for help when needed, and the willingness to admit when they’re puzzled are all qualities the interviewer is searching for.
+The ability to self-correct, the confidence to seek help when needed, and the willingness to admit when they’re puzzled are all qualities the interviewer is searching for.

 19. What Would Your Previous Employer Say About You?

 “My previous job stated I was one of their top employees.
-I rarely got late and appeared always on time, rarely took off from my work even if i was sick, and always tried to give my best.
+I rarely got late and always appeared on time, rarely took off from my work even if i was sick, and always tried to give my best.
 I guess these are all the remarks that you are going to get from my previous job.”

 20. How Much Do You Weigh And How Will You Manage To Carry Around Things?

 A material handler’s weight is necessary for several reasons.
 One is that the weight of the product they are transporting has to be within the equipment’s capabilities.
-The second reason is that the cargo’s weight can affect the Employee safety; if they are too heavy, they may be unable to raise or carry the burden securely.
+The second reason is that the cargo’s weight can affect the Employee’s safety; if they are too heavy, they may be unable to raise or carry the burden securely.